edgedb/edgedb/docs/cli/index.rst

 .. rubric:: Configure CLI and REPL

-You can customize the behavior of the ``edgedb`` CLI and REPL with a global configuration file.
+You can customize the behavior of the |gelcmd| CLI and REPL with a global configuration file.
 The file is called ``cli.toml`` and its location differs between operating systems.
 Use :ref:`ref_cli_edgedb_info` to find the "Config" directory on your